Understanding Data-Driven Applications

 The core technical components of a data-driven application include:

 Data Storage: Choosing the right data storage solution is crucial.
-Options include relational databases (e.g., MySQL, PostgreSQL) for structured data and NoSQL data stores (e.g., MongoDB, Cassandra) for unstructured or semi-structured data.
+Options include relational databases (e.g., MySQL, PostgreSQL, or transitioning from MySQL to Databricks for advanced analytics and processing) for structured data and NoSQL data stores (e.g., MongoDB, Cassandra) for unstructured or semi-structured data.

 Data Access Layer: This layer provides an abstraction over the data storage, allowing the application to interact with the data seamlessly.
 It typically includes data access frameworks like ORMs (Object-Relational Mapping) or query builders.